Sh2dow/xnfs-shaderloader-mw/README.md

-# NFS Carbon Shader Compiler & Loader
+# NFS MW Shader Compiler & Loader

-This is a simple hook for the shader loader in NFS Carbon.
+This is a simple hook for the shader loader in NFS Most Wanted.